top of page

 Trygve Mongstad

 A recently published study conducted by the Bundesverband Gebäude-Grün e.V.
 (BuGG) shows that Germany added over 10 million square meters of green roofs in 2023, with 87.4% being extensive green roofs—perfect for integrating solar panels.
 Despite this, many still believe that solar green roofs require high maintenance, which can discourage the installation of photovoltaic systems.
-In reality, the level of upkeep largely depends on the type of panels used:
+In reality, the level of upkeep largely depends on the type of solar panels used, making it crucial to choose the right solar panels for your green roof to ensure minimal maintenance and optimal performance.

 The solar panels cover a large portion of the green roof surface, creating shaded and damp areas beneath them.
 In these dark, moist spots, plants will grow quickly and try to reach the sunlight above the panels, eventually shading the installation and reducing energy production.
 As a result, frequent maintenance is required to remove the plants.
 Furthermore, the size of the solar panels complicates the maintenance process, as workers must lean over the panels carefully to remove weeds without applying too much pressure.
 In conclusion, this combination requires high maintenance and is not recommended.

-• Specialized vertical bifacial solar panels in a specialized mounting structure
+Specialized vertical bifacial solar panels with a specialized mounting structure

 Man walking between vertical solar panels